Commit451/AdapterLayout/README.md

 It is simple to create your own `ViewGroup` backed by a `RecyclerView.Adapter`.
 See the `AdapterFlowLayout` library and `AdapterLayoutDelegate` in the library for an example of how to create one.

 # Limitations
 - Within a `RecyclerView.Adapter`, you can call `getAdapterPosition()`.
 This will always return -1 since there is actually never an associated RecyclerView.
+Instead, you can call `AdapterLayout.getAdapterPosition(holder)` to get the position of the `ViewHolder` within the adapter.

 License
 --------